 - (b) The legal exceptions are as follows: - i.
 With respect to proceedings involving an accusation of sexual assault, domestic violence, dating violence, stalking, or sexual activity the parties shall have the right to simultaneous written or electronic notification of the outcome of a conduct proceedings, including the decision, any sanction(s) and the rationale for the decision and any sanction(s). - ii.
 The College may also release publicly the name, nature of the violation and the sanction for any student who is found in violation of a College policy that is a "crime of violence," including: arson, burglary, robbery, criminal homicide, sex offenses, assault; destruction, damage, or vandalism of property; and kidnapping and/or abduction.
 The College will also release this information to the complainant in any of these offenses, regardless of the outcome. - iii.
 In cases of sexual misconduct, all the information obtained during the course of the judicial process will be protected from public release until the appeal process concludes, unless otherwise required by law.
 For all crimes of violence, including, but not limited to forcible and nonforcible sex offenses, a notation will be placed on the transcript of the student found responsible after a conduct process. - iv.
 The respondent and the reporting individual shall have the right to choose whether to disclose or discuss the outcome of a conduct hearing.
 However this does not allow students to unreasonably share private information in a manner intended to harm or embarrass another individual, or in a manner that would recklessly do so regardless of intention.
-Such sharing may be retaliation which can result in separate charges under the Code of Conduct. - v.
-The transcript shall read: "SUSPENDED AFTER A FINDING OF RESPONSIBILITY FOR A CODE OF CONDUCT VIOLATION" OR "EXPELLED AFTER A FINDING OF RESPONSIBILITY FOR A CODE vi.
+Such sharing may be retaliation which can result in separate charges under the Code of Conduct.

+- v.
+The transcript shall read: "SUSPENDED AFTER A FINDING OF RESPONSIBILITY FOR A CODE OF CONDUCT VIOLATION" OR "EXPELLED AFTER A FINDING OF RESPONSIBILITY FOR A CODE OF CONDUCT VIOLATION."
+Notations will not be removed prior to one year after the conclusion of the suspension, while notations for expulsion shall not be removed. - vi.
 To request that a transcript notation be removed after a suspension ends, a student must submit a written request to The Assistant Dean of Student Services; this request will be considered one year from the date of the suspension's end.
 It is the student's responsibility to provide compelling evidence that supports request for removal of a transcript notation and to provide documentation probative of their activities (work, education, since the suspension.